-JICA establishes emergency communication systems that cover all relevant personnel in the event of an emergency by means of mobile phones, satellite phones, and radio equipment.
+JICA establishes emergency communication systems that cover all relevant personnel in the event of an emergency.
 Since fast contact and confirmation of the safety of related personnel are essential in emergency situations, these emergency communication networks are placed as a vital pillar of JICA's safety measures.
-There are 760 satellite phones installed in 87 countries.